OliverStone01/Security-lab/setup/vm-shared-folder.md

 # Setting up a shared folder between a host and virtual machine

-This guide lays out how I setup a **shared folder** between my host machine **(Apple Silicon M4 Mac)** and my virtual machine **(Kali Linux OS)**.
+This guide lays out how I set up a **shared folder** between my host machine **(Apple Silicon M4 Mac)** and my virtual machine **(Kali Linux OS)**.

-If you have not yet setup your vm, you can use [my guide here](https://github.com/OliverStone01/Security-lab/blob/main/setup/vm-setup-mac.md) which walks through how to setup Kali Linux virtual machines on Mac using UTM.
+If you have not yet set up your vm, you can use [my guide here](https://github.com/OliverStone01/Security-lab/blob/main/setup/vm-setup-mac.md) which walks through how to set up Kali Linux virtual machines on Mac using UTM.

 -----

-**PLEASE NOTE:** Directory sharing is **not persistent and will reset every time you restart your VM.
+**PLEASE NOTE:** Directory sharing is **not persistent** and will reset every time you restart your VM.
 I personally believe this is for the best as it helps prevent attackers or malware from getting access to your host system via your VM.

 For this reason, I have created a script that you can add to your VM and run from the terminal to **activate or deactivate** directory sharing when needed.
 Each time sharing is enabled or disabled, you will be asked to enter your password.